Frequently Asked Questions

 It is important not to break your continuity of residence.
-This means you cannot be out of the UK for more than 6 months in any 12-month period (with one single longer absence up to 12 months allowed for some specific exceptions).
+This means you cannot be out of the UK for more than 6 months in any 12-month period (with some exceptions allowed for ‘important reasons’ and Coronavirus related absences - see here ).
 Your 5 years’ continuity of residence must have started before 31 December 2020.
-If you are in any doubt about your absences, use this simple form to answer some YES / NO questions to check your situation: https://t3m-settledstatus-absences.paperform.co/

 Can you continue to work in the UK indefinitely with settled status without applying for citizenship?

 Yes.
 Settled status is a form of Indefinite Leave to Remain (ILR).

 The difference is what happens if you leave the UK for an extended period.
 If you have settled status, but later decide to work in another country, you will lose your settled status if you are abroad for 5 years without returning to the UK.
 (See also this FAQ on settled status 5-year absences)

 What are the consequences of not applying for settled or pre-settled status?

 The deadline to apply to the EU Settlement Scheme was 30 June 2021 (unless you are applying as a joining family member).
 If you did not apply by the deadline, you will no longer have a provable lawful residence status in the UK.
 You will now face the hostile environment policies and may find it increasingly more difficult or impossible to rent a property, access work, welfare or other services.

 You may still be able to submit a late application - see our FAQ on late applications.